 Next, let’s talk about sex – between flowers that is.
 Pumpkin plants bear both male and female flowers (same as squash) and each is necessary for pollination and fruit.
 The first flowers to appear are male blooms.
 Females follow 10 to 14 days later.
 If you do not see any flowers, it may simply be because you are not looking often enough.
 Each bloom lasts only a day and is generally only open in the morning.
 The early male flowers will usually fall off almost immediately if no females are present to pollinate.
 You have to have a sharp eye to spot the earliest flowers.
 Amid the tangled mass of stems, it is easy to overlook some flowers.

 Pumpkin plants are very sensitive to overhead watering.
-Several fungal diseases can attack the leaves, and even the buds as they form.
+Several fungal diseases can attack the leaves and even the buds as they form.
 Heavily infested buds may simply abort, leaving you with a bloomless plant.

 Soil fertility is a common reason when a pumpkin plant is not flowering.
 While potassium is the macro-nutrient that drives the overall functions of a plant, if it’s lacking, this can affect blooming.
 It comes in the form of potash or other potassium compounds found in flower and fruit food.
 Phosphorus is generally responsible for flower and fruit production.
-Suspend nitrogen applications 6 to 8 weeks after planting the vines.
+Suspend nitrogen applications six to eight weeks after planting the vines.
 In soils with plenty of organic matter, the vines should have enough nutrients to produce the rampant stems.

 How to Get Blooms on Pumpkins

 Getting pumpkin blossoms on reticent plants can be achieved with fertilizer.
-Controlling the level of nitrogen, potassium and phosphorus will spur flower production.
+Controlling the level of nitrogen, potassium, and phosphorus will spur flower production.

 Nitrogen produces green leafy growth while phosphorus drives root formation and bloom production.
 Potassium also aids with blooming but helps plants develop healthy immune systems for stronger growth too.